Krinkle/mw-tool-tourbot/README.md

 To start the interactive process, run the `tourbot` program.
 Pass parameters like `tourbot --file path/to/results.txt`.

 ### Options

 * `--file FILE`: File that contains a list of pages to process.
 Default: results.txt
+* `--all: `Enable interactive mode for all page names, even without matches.
 * `--contains TEXT`: Limit the `all` iteration to pages that currently contain the given text.
-* `--match TEXT`: Similar to the `contains` parmaeter, but interpreted as a regular expression.
+* `--match TEXT`: Similar to the `contains` parameter, but interpreted as a regular expression.
-* `--all: `Enable interactive mode for all page names, even without matches.
+* `--auto`: Enable remembering of decisions and re-apply them automatically to similar diffs.
+Default: off.
+* `--quick-skip`: Skip files with script errors without an interactive prompt.
+Default: off.
-* `--help`: Show the help page.
+* `--help`: Show the help page, instead of running the tourbot.

 ### Example